CenterForSpatialResearch/visualization_architecture_urbanism_humanities/schedule.md

 - Interactivity examples in D3

 <i>ASSIGNMENTS
-- <i>Self Quantification Project Finals - Use what you have learned in D3 so far to make a version of your hand-drawn visualizations
 - <i>Read and follow Interactive Data Visualization for the Web by Scott Murray, Chapter 9
 - <i>Complete the accompanying code assignments
    - <i>Chapter 9: 25_adding_values_ASSIGNMENT.html